-So what do I eat –
+So what do I eat as my Daily Diet –

-I eat what makes me feel good and I don’t adhere to one specific diet – I take bits and pieces from many of the diets out there and adapt them to my own needs.
-I guess you could say my diet is a mixture of Paleo and the Specific Carbohydrate Diet (SCD) – although SCD has to be followed to the letter so there’s really no way to just dip in and out of it.
+I eat what makes me feel good and I don’t adhere to one specific diet.
+I take bits and pieces from many of the diets out there and adapt them to my own needs.
+You could say my diet is a mixture of Paleo and the Specific Carbohydrate Diet (SCD) – although SCD has to be followed to the letter so there’s really no way to just dip in and out of it.
 A low carb, high fat and high protein diet is really the closest thing to it.

 I do know however, that not everyone has the need to be so strict in their diets as I live with my boyfriend, who eats everything and needs the carbohydrate to make him feel full and sustain him through workouts so I often add carbohydrates to his portion of our evening meal (roast/baked potatoes or pasta or some garlic bread) just to fill him up.